 Wat Pho is one of many superb examples of Thai architectural accomplishments in Bangkok and a top tourist attraction of note.
 Without being too presumptuous, it is in all probability, the first locality foreigners visit when in the city.
 It is by far the largest and oldest temple predating the Chakri Dynasty.

 Building began on the temple during the 16th-century.
 It is officially known as Wat Phra Chetuphon, Thailand's foremost centre for public education and home to an enormous reclining Buddha.

 The magnificent grandeur of this sprawling complex has a surprisingly relaxed, lively and lived-in presence to it.
 It could easily take you a good portion of the day to wander through its vast compound.
-But the most popular attraction and without doubt the most visited, is the chapel housing the stunning image of an enormous Reclining Buddha.
+But the most popular attraction and without a doubt, the most visited is the chapel housing the stunning image of an enormous Reclining Buddha.
 It virtually fills the entire building from head to toe.

 Booking your tour from this page would not only put a little extra cash in my pocket but you'd also be helping me maintain this website so that I can continue giving you more Thailand travel information.

 Should you decide to visit the temple on the same day after going to the nearby Grand Palace and prefer not to take one of those rather touristy tours, you can easily walk here.
 Simply exit Grand Palace and turn left on Thanon Maharat.

 Walk south past a fresh market surrounded by early 20th-century shop-houses and onto Thanon Thai Wang which runs into the Tha Tien Pier river-taxi dock.
 But before that, turn left into Soi Chetuphon and head on to the entrance gate of Wat Pho.
 The temple is open daily from 8:30 am. until 6:00 pm.
 Worth a visit.